This Fashion Entrepreneur Just Launched A Netflix For Your Wardrobe

 Hunsicker thinks about fashion in very rational terms, amortizing the price of each garment based on how many times you will wear it.
 “It is always going to make sense to own your basics, like your denim and black blazers, that will give you a really good cost per wear,” she says.
 “The piece that we believe will change is for fashion items that are trend-driven or print-driven–the things that you are not going to get as much use out of.”

 The appetite for clothing rentals has been growing in recent years.
-Rent the Runway, which allows customers to rent gowns for parties, has expanded to everyday wear.
-For $89, fashionistas rent four designer pieces for 30 days, then return them for four new ones.
+Rent the Runway, which allows customers to rent gowns for parties, has expanded to everyday wear and subscription offerings.
+In October, the company launched RTR Update which allows fashionistas to rent four designer pieces for 30 days, then return them for four new ones, and since March 2016, RTR Unlimited has offered users access to a rotating closet with unlimited rentals.
 LeTote lets women borrow clothes for as low as $59 and has launched a maternity version of the service, which has been popular, since most women don’t want to buy clothes for each stage of their pregnancy.
 Retailer DSW has said it would soon test out shoe rentals.

 RELATED: Inside Rent The Runway’s Secret Dry-Cleaning Empire